zigotica/active-app-qmk-layer-updater/readme.md

 ### Node side

-The script will check the app and title options of `active-win-cli` every half a second, and send a hex representation of the layer I want to target depending on the app to the micropad, using `node-hid`'s `write` method.
-I only send a layer index in hex format, for instance, 0x03 to match the Vim layer (which is the 4th layer in my layers' enum).
-Note: we are sending 0x42 ('B') when we want to restore default layer (0), apparently layer_on(data[0]) doesn't work in raw_hid_receive when 0x00.
+The script will check the app and title options of `active-win-cli` every half a second, and send to the micropad the index of the layer I want to target depending on the app, using `node-hid`'s `write` method.

+To determine which index to send, we need to parse a set of conditions and rules, which are completely configurable using a simple JSON file.
+This also allows us to use multiple scripts to target multiple QMK devices at the same time.

+The JSON file is an object that containes the product name, timer values for initialization, relink in case of a disconnection and runner (how often we want to check for the current app data).
+It also holds two objects for conditions and rules.

+#### Conditions

+CONDITONS is an object that includes one object per condition to be parsed by the rules.

+Each condition has an id, and requires two values and an operator that will calculate if the condition is fulfilled.

+The left hand side value is a reference to the app and title literals that we can send to the parser.

+The right hand value is the string we want to compare.

+A condition will return a boolean, being true when it fulfills.

+#### Rules

+RULES is an array that includes one object per set of conditions.

+Each set of conditions can have one or several conditions.
+In case of having more than one condition, the operator will define their logic. `or` operator will define that only one of the conditions must be met in order to satisfy the rule. `and` operator  will define that all the conditions must be met in order to satisfy the rule.

+Rules are evaluated top down.

+The first rule that satisfies its conditions will break the loop and return the output value.
+That value is read by the main script and sent to the QMK device (only if it's different from previous cycle).

+If no rule is satisfied, default value defined in the config.json file will be sent to the device.

 ### QMK side

 On the QMK side you will need to add `RAW_ENABLE = yes` in the rules.mk file.
 The `write` call from the node script will trigger the `raw_hid_receive` method on the QMK, where you can perform `layer_clear();` to clean up previous calls, then `layer_on(data[0])` to change to layer sent through the stream.

-Note the use of 0x42 to check base layer.
+Note: we are sending `99` when we want to restore default layer (0), apparently `layer_on(data[0])` doesn't work in `raw_hid_receive` when we send `0`.

 Example code in keymap.c:

 ```c
 #include "raw_hid.h"